tomsWebConsulting/twcsl/v7.1/Page/Events/Event/Events Page Event Thumbnail Add/README.md

 * Save the event and exit.

-You can use spacers to help control the size and spacing of the image.
+You can use spacers to help control the placement, size, and spacing of the image.
 Keep the formatting really simple or things may break.
 This post is only a template.

 * Add code from file **[events page event first image html get.bookmarklet][8]** as the URL for a bookmark in your browser named **Events Page Event First Image Html Get**.

-**What is a bookmarket?**

-Wikipedia has a nice entry on [bookmarklet][9].

 * In the event template you created select the **Events Page Event First Image Html Get** bookmark.

 A window/tab should pop-up with HTML code in it.
-If the pop-up doesn't appear be sure that you don't have pop-up or ad blocker software that is causing an issue.
+If the pop-up doesn't appear be sure that you don't have a pop-up or ad blocker software that is preventing the pop-up from opening.

 * Copy all the HTML in the pop-up to your clipboard.